 A trucking company owner in Dallas needed $50K for an engine rebuild on his best rig.
+Business owners across Arizona and Georgia overpay the same way every day.
 Every day that truck sat idle cost him $1,200 in lost loads.
 So he went to the first online lender he found, got approved same day, and signed at a 1.35 factor rate.

 Sounds fast.
 Sounds easy.
 Until you do the math.